Placebo Discontinuity Design: Identification: Placebo discontinuity

+Assumption~\ref{assum:indep} is vacuously satisfied by the sharp design.
 In the fuzzy design, it is analogous to \citet[Condition C3]{hahn2001identification}: it implies that conditional on $D$, the randomness in the treatment assignment mechanism is unrelated to the idiosyncratic aspect of potential outcomes and the unobserved confounding.
-In other words, given an enrollment level $D$, whether a school has one or two classes does not depend on the heterogeneity in students' test scores or the administrator's underlying ability.
 This assumption in the fuzzy design may be relaxed by imposing homogeneity of effects; see Appendix~\ref{sec:homog}.

 Assumptions \ref{assum:proxy} and \ref{assum:indep} can be summarized by the results below: